flexivrobotics/flexiv_rdk/README.md

 #### Compile and install for Windows

-1. Install Microsoft Visual Studio with version 2015 or above (MSVC 14.0+).
+1. Install Microsoft Visual Studio 2019 (MSVC v142) or above .
 Choose "Desktop development with C++" under the *Workloads* tab during installation.
 You only need to keep the following components for the selected workload:
    * MSVC ...
 C++ x64/x86 build tools (Latest)
    * C++ CMake tools for Windows
    * Windows 10 SDK or Windows 11 SDK, depending on your actual Windows version